w3c/webrtc-rtptransport/explainer.md

 ## Key use-cases

-RtpTransport can be used to implement the following WebRTC Extended Use Cases:
+WebRTC-RtpTransport can be used to implement the following WebRTC Extended Use Cases:

 - [Section 2.3](https://www.w3.org/TR/webrtc-nv-use-cases/#videoconferencing*): Video Conferencing with a Central Server
 - [Section 3.2.1](https://www.w3.org/TR/webrtc-nv-use-cases/#game-streaming): Game streaming
 - [Section 3.2.2](https://www.w3.org/TR/webrtc-nv-use-cases/#auction): Low latency Broadcast with Fanout
 - [Section 3.5](https://www.w3.org/TR/webrtc-nv-use-cases/#vr*): Virtual Reality Gaming

-RtpTransport enables these use cases by enabling applications to:
+WebRTC-RtpTransport enables these use cases by enabling applications to:

 - Encode with a custom (WASM) codec, packetize and send
 - Obtain frames from Encoded Transform API, packetize and send